bluekitchen/btstack/doc/manual/docs/quick_start.md

 variable as explained [here](#sec:windowsPathQuickStart).

-**Loading Firmware.** To load firmware files onto the MSP430 MCU for the MSP-EXP430F5438 Experimeneter board, you need a programmer like the MSP430 MSP-FET430UIF debugger or something similar.
+**Loading Firmware.** To load firmware files onto the MSP430 MCU for the MSP-EXP430F5438 Experimenter board, you need a programmer like the MSP430 MSP-FET430UIF debugger or something similar.
 The eZ430-RF2560 and MSP430F5529LP contain a basic debugger.
 Now, you can use one of following software tools: